giventocode/QLearningServiceFab/README.md

   http://CLUSTER:PORT/api/qtrainer/start/9
   </br>
   </br>
-  *Note* The training may take a more than 10 minutes.
+  *Note* The training might take more than 10 minutes to complete.
 </br>
 </br>
 4.- Configure the client app to point to your QTrainer API.
 In App.cs locate and modify the following with your server and port information: